 Dialogues let you practice comprehension and also help you internalize French grammar that’s necessary for written French.

 Most of the hacks covered above have focused on how to effectively learn and retain large numbers of individual vocabulary words.
 This is important because you won’t be able to recognize these words in the context of full sentences if you don’t know the individual words.
 To take your French speaking to the next level, however, you’ll have to begin working on your comprehension of full sentences by using dialogues.

 To start getting the hang of hearing groups of sentences strung together, you can take a look at some free dialogues with both audio and written components here.
 Once you feel more familiar with French’s intonation and flow, you may also find it worthwhile to invest in some more in-depth dialogue resources like those offered by French Today, which features audiobooks for French learners of all levels.

 A huge step towards effectively learning a foreign language is dispelling the misconception that it always has to be hard.
-Reset this way of thinking and rest assured that if you work smart by using the language hacks above, you’ll be well on your way to maximizing the processing power of your inner language hard drive!
+The tips above for how to learn French quickly and efficiently should reset this way of thinking!
+Rest assured that if you work smart by using the language hacks above, you’ll be well on your way to maximizing the processing power of your inner language hard drive!